Overview

 Who is this service for?

-We are able to accept referrals from hospitals only for children aged 0-16 years old who live in and have a registered GP in the London Borough of Bromley.
+We are able to accept referrals from hospitals for children aged 0-16 years old who live in and have a registered GP in the London Borough of Bromley.
 We accept referrals for an acute episode of illness for example:

 – Diarrhoea and vomiting